Image restoration theory

 Introduced by William Benoit, image restoration theory (also known as image repair theory) outlines strategies that can be used to restore one's image in an event where reputation has been damaged.
 Image restoration theory can be applied as an approach for understanding both personal and organizational crisis situations.
 It is a component of crisis communication, which is a sub-specialty of public relations.
 Its purpose is to protect an individual, company, or organization facing a public challenge to its reputation.

 Benoit outlines this theory in Accounts, Excuses, and Apologies: A Theory of Image Restoration Strategies.

-Basic concepts of image restoration theory
+Basic concepts

 Two components must be present in a given attack to the image of an individual or organization: